 No airlines fly direct between Australia and Hatyai.

 Singapore Airlines is the best airline to fly from Australia to Hatyai.
-Scoot is the best low-cost airline.
+The best budget airline is Scoot.